-Rockland is another budget-friendly suitcase brand that offers a semi-reliable hard side suitcase good enough for your next trip.
+Rockland is another budget-friendly suitcase brand offering a semi-reliable hard-side suitcase for your next trip.
 It uses ABS Plastic like the American Tourister Moonlight, but there are reports of defective bags.

-Unlike American Tourister, Rockland is a generic brand that may not stand behind there bags.
+Unlike American Tourister, Rockland is a generic brand that may not stand behind its bags.
 However, with all that in mind, they offer three pieces for around $100 — that comes to about $30 for a decent bag.

-For that price, you get locking telescopic handle, four double spinner wheels, side handle, and a clamshell suitcase with a divided nylon interior.
-These bags are by no means the best suitcases for travel, but they are some of the cheapest with a massive variety of colors and sizes.
+You get a locking telescopic handle, four double-spinner wheels, a side handle, and a clamshell suitcase with a divided nylon interior for that price.
+These bags are not the best suitcases for travel, but they are some of the cheapest with many colors and sizes.

 TravelPro — Maxlite Expandable Hardside

 Travelpro is a reliable name in the luggage industry known for delivering great luggage at an affordable price.
 Airline employees love it, and a former pilot created the first versions of the bags.
-After developing some of the first rollaboard suitcases, they’ve continued to develop an extensive line of suitcases.
+After developing some of the first rollaboard suitcases, they’ve continued to create an extensive line of suitcases.
 Their Maxlite Expandable Hardside is a tremendous hard side option that mixes quality and affordability well.

 Elements of the Best Hardside Luggage

-There is a lot of subtle design changes; each type of luggage sees these days.
+There is a lot of subtle design changes in each type of luggage seen these days.
 Features I love on a traditional rolling suitcase are four wheels, reinforced padding, and divided storage.
-Four wheels instead of two are incredibly useful because you can rotate the bag and roll down an aisle on public transport, like the train.
+Four wheels instead of two are handy because you can rotate the bag and roll down an aisle on public transport, like the train.

-Polycarbonate vs ABS Plastic
+Polycarbonate vs. ABS Plastic

-Then there is the A to B ergonomics a handle should be long and strong enough to keep the luggage off the back of your heels when you walk.
+Then there is the A to B ergonomics.
+A handle should be long and strong enough to keep the luggage off the back of your heels when you walk.

 4 Wheels vs. 2 Wheels

-Double Wheels Vs Single Wheels
+Double Wheels Vs. Single Wheels